oddlama/agenix-rekey/README.md

         agenix-rekey.nixosModules.default
       ];

-      # Expose the necessary information in your flake so agenix-rekey
-      # knows where it has to look for secrets and paths.
-      #
-      # Make sure that the pkgs passed here comes from the same nixpkgs version as
-      # the pkgs used on your hosts in `nixosConfigurations`, otherwise the rekeyed
-      # derivations will not be found!
-      hostDefaults.extraArgs.agenix-rekey = inputs.agenix-rekey.configure {
-        userFlake = self;
-        nixosConfigurations = self.nixosConfigurations;
-      };

       # OPTIONAL: This part is only needed if you want to have the agenix
       # command in your devshell.
       sharedOverlays = [